 How the school choice lottery works

 It’s an unfortunate reality that not every child will win a spot at their school of choice.
-Some schools are more popular or have less capacity than others.
+Many schools don't have the space in every grade to accommodate every family.

 Let’s imagine that 50 students want to enroll into “The Greatest School in Pueblo,” but because of building size and teacher availability, only 31 spots exist at that school.
 The only truly fair way to determine who gets one of those 31 spots is to have a “lottery.”

-During the school choice process, many students get into their chosen school with no problem at all.
+Through school choice, many students get into a school their parents prefer with no problem at all.
 If there’s any room at the school in which you applied, you’ll get in.
 It only gets complicated if there are more applicants than there are open spots.
 That’s when the “lottery” comes in.

 Every year, in mid-January, District 60 begins a School Choice Lottery Period, a four-week period which gives parents their best chance to enroll their children in a school they prefer for the following school year.
 At the end of that period, the applications received are prepared for the lottery.